Please join us in congratulating our newly promoted faculty members! We're #KnoxProud of James Thrall, Religi...

-When making plans to attend Knox, your family should expect the comprehensive fee to increase by five to seven percent each year and prepare as well for potential fluctuations in currency exchange rates.
+When making plans to attend Knox, your family should expect the comprehensive fee to increase by 3 to 5 percent each year and prepare for potential fluctuations in currency exchange rates.
 For more information, see Financial Information for International Students (PDF).

 Most foreign nationals wishing to enter the United States are required to have a visa.
-Students who attend Knox College will require the F-1 Student Visa.
-To apply for an F-1 Visa, an I-20 is required.
-Students are sent I-20s with their offer of admission along with their SEVIS number.
-More information is located at these links: Obtaining Your Student (F-1) Visa (PDF), Preparing for Your F-1 Visa Interview (PDF), and Paying the SEVIS Fee (F-1 Students) (PDF).
+International students who attend Knox College will typically require the F-1 Student Visa.
+To apply for an F-1 Visa, an I-20 is required, and before issuing the I-20, Knox College must review students’ financial resources and certify sufficient funding.

 of liberal arts colleges